tardis-sn/tardis/docs/development/continuous_integration.rst

-This pipeline runs a notebook located in ``tardis-zenodo`` repository and pushes a new version of ``.zenodo.json`` to the root of ``tardis`` repository if new commiters are found (or author order changes).
+This pipeline runs a notebook located in ``tardis-zenodo`` repository and pushes a new version of ``.zenodo.json`` to the root of ``tardis`` repository if new committers are found (or author order changes).
 The rendered notebook is uploaded to the pipeline results as an artifact.

 .. warning :: Fails if some author name is incomplete (due to an incomplete
-          GitHub profile) or duplicated (commited with more than one email adress).
+          GitHub profile) or duplicated (committed with more than one email address).
 In both cases update ``.mailmap`` to fix it.

 In the near future we want to auto-update the citation guidelines in the ``README.rst`` and the documentation.